SaiedAlshahrani/Wikistats-to-CSV/README.md

           ▌│║▌║▌█║▌║║▌│║▌│║▌║▌█║WIKISTATS-TO-CSV║▌│█║▌│▌║│▌║║▌║▌█║▌║│▌
           ▌│║▌║▌█║▌║║▌│║▌│║▌║▌█║▌█║▌║│▌║│▌║│█║│▌║▌│█║▌│▌║│▌║║▌║▌█║▌║│▌

-Wikistats-to-CSV downloads Wikipedia Statistics in CSV format.
+Wikistats-to-CSV downloads Wikipedia Statistics in CSV format for a given Wikipedia.